[music with sound effects]

 Also, another very important function of bones have to do with the cavities within the bones, which have bone marrow.
 Bone marrow is very important for our bodies because red blood cells and white blood cells and platelets are all produced in the bone marrow cavities.

-Dr. Biologist: Wow, that's a lot of work.
+Dr. Biology: Wow, that's a lot of work.

 Rebecca: It is.
 They're busy.